Battle of Tirad Pass: Background

 The retreat of Aguinaldo from Bayambang, through the mountainous terrain began on November 13, 1899, after he had disbanded the regular Filipino army into guerrilla units.
 On November 23, Aguinaldo's party reached the pass, which provided a strategic bottleneck.
 It was to be protected by a rear guard under General Gregorio del Pilar, who noticed the advantageous terrain of Tirad Pass (Pasong Tirad as it was locally called), and hunkered down to defend it while Aguinaldo escaped through the mountains.
-The hand-picked force of Filipinos, which was the remaining contingent of the late Antonio Luna's army, constructed several sets of trenches and stone barricades on both shoulders of the pass, as well as on top of its 4,500 ft height.
+The hand-picked force of Filipinos, which was the remaining contingent of Antonio Luna's army, constructed several sets of trenches and stone barricades on both shoulders of the pass, as well as on top of its 4,500 ft height.
 Meanwhile, during early November, Major March had been given the task of pursuing Aguinaldo.
-By November 30, March and his men, in haste to catch the Philippine president, marched through Candon, Santo Tomas, La Union and Salcedo, Ilocos Sur.
+By November 30, March and his men, in haste to catch the Philippine president, marched through Candon, Santo Tomas, La Union, and Salcedo, Ilocos Sur.
 He and his men found out that Aguinaldo had passed through Salcedo five days previously, and that fueled the Americans' march to Concepcion (now named Gregorio del Pilar), a town overlooked by the steep pass, which they reached by December 1.
 March had no clear idea of the size of Aguinaldo's rear guard, but he had calculated it to be no more than 150 men.

 Battle

 On the morning of December 2, the Americans advanced up the trail but were met with a steady volley of fire, enabling them to climb to only around 300 feet.
 The Americans abandoned the idea of a frontal assault and took cover in the zigzag trail.
 Texan sharpshooters positioned themselves on a hill overlooking the trenches, whittling down the Philippine rear guard with measured volleys.
 Nevertheless, the Filipinos continued to hold their ground, utilizing focused volley fire that repelled other advances by the Americans.
-Therefore, March sent elements of their force with an Igorot villager named Januario Galut to determine the Filipino positions and outflank the defenders.
+March then sent elements of their force with an Igorot villager named Januario Galut to determine the Filipino positions and outflank the defenders.
 While the flanking movement was still in progress, three American soldiers rushed to the battlefield but found themselves receiving Filipino fire.
 Two died, being the only Americans killed in the encounter, while the third was badly wounded.

 More than five hours after the battle began, the Americans began to feel the scorching heat of the midday sun and decided to rest for a while amidst the rocks.
-Later that day, the search party had succeeded in their task, and the Americans fell upon the rear of the outnumbered defenders, defeating them.
+Later that day, the flanking party succeeded in their task, and the Americans fell upon the rear of the outnumbered defenders, defeating them.
 Over the course of the battle, 52 of the 60 Filipinos were killed.
 Among the dead was General del Pilar, shot through the neck at the height or end of the struggle (depending upon which eye-witness account is to be believed).